 There are a number of ways for students to get involved within the College of Biological Sciences and within the University community.
-Getting involved in any activity can be a great way to connect with like-minded students, enhance your overall experience at Guelph, improve your mental and physical well being and give back to the University and greater Guelph community.
+Getting involved in any activity can be a great way to connect with like-minded students, enhance your overall experience at Guelph, improve your mental and physical well-being and give back to the University and the greater Guelph community.

 The College of Biological Science Student Council (CBSSC)

 The CBSSC represents and supports all CBS students, regardless of their major.
 They provide a number of services for students including academic and extracurricular.
-Check out the CBSSC web site for ways to get involved, services provided and upcoming activities.
+Check out the CBSSC website Facebook and GryphLife for ways to get involved, services provided, and upcoming activities.
+You can also follow CBSSC on Instagram at: @cbssc

 The CBSSC also helps to support a number of student clubs.
 The clubs are a great way to connect with individuals who have similar interests.
 The clubs run a number of activities during the semester for all students to enjoy.
-For more information about the CBSSC and ways to get involved in student clubs check out CBSSC Clubs
+For more information about the CBSSC and ways to get involved in student clubs check out CBSSC on Facebook and GryphLife.

 Central Student Association